Mayankp11/Mayankp11/README.md

 - AWS Certified Cloud Practitioner
 - Google Cloud Platform Fundamentals: Core Infrastructure
 - Java Fundamentals and Core Java: Mosh Code
-- SQL Mastery Trainig: Mosh Code
+- SQL Mastery Training: Mosh Code
 - Git and GitHub: Mosh Code
 - Python Programming: Mosh Code
 - Introduction to Generative AI: Google Cloud
 - Gemini for Application Developers: Google Cloud
-- Data Structures and Algorithms: LeeCode
+- Data Structures and Algorithms: LeetCode

 ## Thank you for visiting my profile.
 If you have any questions or would like to connect, please feel free to reach out to me.
 I'm always open to new opportunities and collaborations.👍